Generosas Award presented at the #ShiftThePower Global Summit

 Special Mention: AZmina (Brazil)

-The awards will be presented in Bogotá on 6 December as part of the #ShiftThePower Global Summit, recognizing that women’s power is an essential part of the #ShiftThePower movement.
+The awards were presented in Bogotá on 6 December as part of the #ShiftThePower Global Summit, recognizing that women’s power is an essential part of the #ShiftThePower movement.

 Read more on the 2019 winners here: La Rebelión de lo cotidiano.
 Generous Women Changing Latin America.